Featured Workshops and Seminars

 Change is inevitable to improve and stay ahead of competition, both in terms of innovative services and people.
 As workplace strategies, structures, and systems are adjusted, the organizational culture responds.
 It is unfortunate, but many organizational (and technical) improvement initiatives fail because insufficient attention is given to organizational change management and active support during the changes.
 This module reviews the concepts of organizational change management and addresses the component aspects of cost, benefits and impact of duration of such a change project in an enterprise, reviewing the rules that can lead to successful and sustainable change.

 Peter McAliney PhD has functional and consulting experience in the private sector as well as designing academic and workplace learning programs in academia and the private sector.
 These combined perspectives are now focused on providing the organizational leadership to manage the multi-faceted aspects of leading 21st Century organizations.
 His credibility as an academic, as someone who has worked with C-level executives in a variety of industries, and one who has designed programs employed as part of workforce development initiatives can facilitate the conversations among the many stakeholders that are needed to successfully develop requisite skills and navigate organizational change.
-He has written about such topics as the role of increased human-computer interaction in the workplace, the changing nature of organizations due to structural changes in the economy, and the importance for individuals of developing lifelong learning plans.
+He has written about such topics as the role of increased human-computer interaction in the workplace and the importance for individuals of developing lifelong learning plans.
+Dr. McAliney also leads the Ragone Center for Excellence in Accounting, which works closely with Professional and Executive Education at Rutgers (PEER) deliver programs, conferences, and training courses.